Chemiosmosis

-Chemiosmosis is the movement of ions across a semipermeable membrane bound structure, down their electrochemical gradient.
-An important example is the formation of adenosine triphosphate (ATP) by the movement of hydrogen ions (H+) across a membrane during cellular respiration or photosynthesis.
+Chemiosmosis is the movement of ions across a semipermeable membrane through an integral membrane protein, down their electrochemical gradient.
+An important example is the formation of adenosine triphosphate (ATP) by the movement of hydrogen ions (H+) through ATP synthase during cellular respiration or photophosphorylation.

 Hydrogen ions, or protons, will diffuse from a region of high proton concentration to a region of lower proton concentration, and an electrochemical concentration gradient of protons across a membrane can be harnessed to make ATP.
 This process is related to osmosis, the movement of water across a selective membrane, which is why it is called "chemiosmosis".